quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 ??x
 The Value Error (VE) is a measure related to how well a value function approximates the true optimal value function.
 While it may not be directly observable from data alone, determining its minimizing value can still provide useful insights for learning settings.

-In the context of the examples given, VE and BE objectives are computed from the MDP but cannot be determined solely from the distribution \(P\) of data trajectories.
+In the context of the examples given, VE and BE objectives are computed from the MDP but cannot be determined solely from the distribution $P$ of data trajectories.
 ??x

 ---